aqib98/LBG_Node_assignment/README.md

 # LBG_Node_assignment

+running at localhost:3001

+The routes are as follows:
 1.REST_api_1 for Write a nodejs server that listens on port 3001 and outputs a file content from any local directory

 Method type : GET